jesgadiaz/BFF/README.md

 ## We strongly recommend to use the following C++ implementation (it is much faster)
 https://github.com/alex-cornejo/bff_alg

-However, if you prefer the Python implementation continue reading.
+However, if you prefer the Python implementation, continue reading.

 ## Running the algorithm